aldenhinden/ReWrite/reports/week-8.md

 3. Yusuf Farah
-    - Progress Update:
-        - After considering the design and usage of our website, we decided that databasing and login/authentication were not needed, thus we dropped those features and so this week, I handled all the error handling for the chatGPT API.
+    - Progress Update: After considering the design and usage of our website, we decided that databasing and login/authentication were not needed, thus we dropped those features and so this week, I handled all the error handling for the chatGPT API.

     - Last Week's Goals:
+        - Assist in debugging for other parts of the website ✔️
+        - Create rough draft of database schema (feature cut due to design decisons)

+    - This Week's Goals
         - Establish error handling for chatGPT API requests
-        - Create rough draft of database schema

-    - This Week's Goals
-        - Establish error handling for chatGPT API requests ✔️
-        - Create rough draft of database schema (feature cut due to design decisons)

 4. Ben Ihrig